 - Yarn needle for weaving in ends after color changes.

-All instructions are written in US terminology.
+All instructions are written in US terms.
+Read more about crochet terms and glossary.

-- sc= single crochet
+- sc = single crochet stitches

-- sc2tog= single crochet two together.
+- sc2tog = single crochet two together

-- dc= double crochet
+- dc = double crochet

-- ch= chain stitch
+- ch = chain stitch

 - st(s) stitch(es)

-- sl st= slip stitch
+- sl st = slip stitch

 Foundation Chain: